Welcoming Customers with Disability

 To equip your customer service staff with the necessary confidence and skills to respond effectively to customers with disability, please also see our Welcoming Customers with Disability publication and training.

 It contains easily understandable guidance for front line employees, and ways in which businesses can improve their accessibility.
 It is a user-friendly A5 booklet, which can be customised for individual organisations, with your organisation's branding, and information relevant to your sector.
-See more information about the publication.

 Tips for Communication with Customers with Disability